postcss/postcss/docs/api.md

 ### `error.file`

-Contains absolute path to broken file, if use set `from` option to parser.
+Contains the absolute path to the broken file.
+If you use it, send the `from` option to the parser.

 ```js
 error.file //=> 'a.sass'
 ```

-PostCSS will use input source map to detect the original error location.
+PostCSS will use the input source map to detect the original error location.
-If you wrote a Sass file, then compiled it to CSS and parsed it with PostCSS, PostCSS will show the original position in the Sass file.
+If you wrote a Sass file, compiled it to CSS and then parsed it with PostCSS, PostCSS will show the original position in the Sass file.

-If you need position in PostCSS input (for example, to debug previous compiler), use `error.input.file`.
+If you need the position in the PostCSS input (e.g., to debug the previous compiler), use `error.input.file`.

 ```js
 error.file       //=> 'a.sass'